rmourya1/EDA_global_data_scientist_data/README.md

-Global data scientist data is analysed in this implementation using jupyter notebook (Google Colab).
+Global Data Scientist data is analysed in this implementation using jupyter notebook (Google Colab).